Harness embraces open source and pledges to support community ‘like an enterprise customer’

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Some two months after announcing a fresh $115 million in funding at a lofty $1.7 billion valuation, developer platform Harness today unveiled the beginnings of what could be the start of a fruitful friendship with the open source community.
+Some two months after announcing $115 million in fresh funding at a lofty $1.7 billion valuation, developer platform Harness today unveiled the beginnings of what could be a fruitful friendship with the open source community.

 The San Francisco-based company offers a continuous integration and delivery platform (CI/CD) for engineering and developer operations (DevOps) teams, leaning on machine learning (ML) and AI techniques to monitor and automate software deployments, enable rollbacks, and more.
 The relatively new “CI” facet of its platform, however, was born from its Drone.io acquisition in August.